Nico-Curti/PhDthesis/docs/md/Chapter1/Implementation/Pipeline.md

 In this case each fold of the cross validation can be interpreted as independent task and following the main programming rule *"parallelize the outer, vectorize the inner"* we should spawn a thread for each fold and perform the couple evaluation in sequential mode.
 Certainly, the optimal solution would be to separate our jobs across a wide range of inter-connected computers and still perform the same computation in parallel but it would required to implement our hybrid (C++ and Python) pipeline in a Message Passing Interface (MPI) environment.

-An easier solution to overcome all these problems can raise by the use of SnakeMake [[snakemake](https://snakemake.readthedocs.io/en/stable/)] rules.
+An easier solution to overcome all these problems can raise by the use of `SnakeMake` [[snakemake](https://snakemake.readthedocs.io/en/stable/)] rules.
 SnakeMake is an intermediate language between Python and Make.
 Its syntax is almost like the Make language but with the help of the easier and powerful Python functions.
 It is wide use for bioinformatic pipeline parallelization since it can easily applied over single or multi-cluster environment (master-slave scheme) with a simple change of command line.

 **INSERT FIGURE HERE**

-So to improve the scalability of our algorithm we implement the benchmark pipeline scheme using Snakemake rules and a work-flow example for a single cross-validation is shown in the figure.
+So to improve the scalability of our algorithm we implement the benchmark pipeline scheme using Snakemake rules and a work-flow example for a single cross-validation is shown in Fig. [1]().
-In this case each step of the figure can be performed by a different computer unit preserving the multi-threading steps, with a maximum scalability and the possibility to enlarge the problem size and the number of variables.
+In this case each step of Fig.[1]() can be performed by a different computer unit preserving the multi-threading steps, with a maximum scalability and the possibility to enlarge the problem size and the number of variables.

 [**next >>**](./Timing.md)